JohnKurian/EnFVe/README.md

-How to run
+## How to run

+cd to fnc_ucnlp folder
+Create a virtual environment fnc in it and then install from requirements.txt

-env FLASK_APP=server.py flask run -p 6000
+Then, run the command to start the stance detection server: env FLASK_APP=server.py flask run -p 6000

-Virtual env
-virtualenv mypython
-source mypython/bin/activate
-## GEAR

-Source code and dataset for the ACL 2019 paper "[GEAR: Graph-based Evidence Aggregating and Reasoning for Fact Verification](GEAR.pdf)".
+Run the command in the root to start the main server: env FLASK_APP=server.py flask run

 ## Requirements:
 Please make sure your environment includes: